shionkim/CPS-Demo/README.md

 The goal is to demonstrate automated multi-format publishing – web, PDF, ePub Docx, and  interactive Jupyter Notebooks – of content from digital cultural collections stored as Linked Open Data (LOD) on Wikidata and Wikibase, and from other APIs and LOD sources.

+The Jupyter Notebooks will be used in a virtual online environment 'Github Codespace' so that there are __zero-install__ overheads as a barrier for users.

 The publications will be authored using Jupyter Notebooks used via the Google Colab platform, from GitHub storage, and rendered to multi-format using the Jupyter Notebook wrapper platform Quarto.
 The publication will be published to GitHub.

 The content of the demo will be a fictional exhibition catalogue of a collection of paintings from the Corpus of Baroque Ceiling Painting in Germany (CbDD).